- Adobe Photoshop is one of the world's most recognizable software for image editing, but it can also be used to manipulate text.

 Thus, the image’s text is either too large or small.
-This is how you can resolve font size issues in Photoshop.
+This is how you can resolve font size issues in Photoshop, so keep reading.

 First, select the Reset Character option to reset all the text settings to their default configuration.
 This will undo any settings that might have had an impact on the font rendering and scaling.

-You can revert the text options to default by clicking Window > Character and pressing the fly out menu button at the top right of the Character panel.
-Select Reset Character to restore the options to default.
+You can revert the text options to default by clicking Window, choosing Character and pressing the fly out menu button at the top right of the Character panel.
+Just select Reset Character to restore the options to default.